rails-lambda/crypteia/README.md

 ENV['SECRET'] # 1A2B3C4D5E6F
 ```

 We do this using our shared object library via the `LD_PRELOAD` environment variable in coordination with our [Lambda Extension](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-extensions-api.html) binary file.
 Unlike other [AWS SSM Lambda Extension Solutions](https://aws.amazon.com/about-aws/whats-new/2022/10/aws-parameters-secrets-lambda-extension/) your code never needs to know where these environment variables come from.
-See installation & usage sections for more details.
+See the [Installation](#installation) and [Usage](#usage) sections for more details.

-💕 Many thanks to the following projects & people for their work, code, and personal help that made Crypteia possible:
+💕 Many thanks to the following projects and people for their work, code, and personal help that made Crypteia possible:

-- **[Hunter Madison](https://github.com/hmadison)**: Who taught me about how to use redhook based on Michele Mancioppi's [opentelemetry-injector](https://github.com/mmanciop/opentelemetry-injector) project.
+- **[Hunter Madison](https://github.com/hmadison)**, who taught me about how to use [redhook](https://github.com/geofft/redhook) based on Michele Mancioppi's [opentelemetry-injector](https://github.com/mmanciop/opentelemetry-injector) project.
-- **[Jake Scott](https://github.com/jakejscott)**: And his [rust-parameters-lambda-extension](https://github.com/jakejscott/rust-parameters-lambda-extension) project which served as the starting point for this project.
+- **[Jake Scott](https://github.com/jakejscott)** and his [rust-parameters-lambda-extension](https://github.com/jakejscott/rust-parameters-lambda-extension) project which served as the starting point for this project.

 ## Architecture